ronenzaslaver/bbtest/README.md

 ```bash
 $ pytest tests
 ```
+## Remote hosts
 To run tests on remote machines you'll need a [devpi] server to mirror PyPi and an FTP server and RPyC server on remote machine.
+You can find some tips on FTP and Python installations in the INSTALLATIONS.md file.

 - Download and install python 3.7 and RPyC:
 ```bash